How Much Do You Pay For Therapy?

 If you think you need therapy but don’t have enough money to sustain it, reach out to your doctor or another mental health provider you can trust, like a guidance counselor or a clergy member.
 There are several means that the monetary obstacles between you and the healthcare you need can be removed.

 In Electroconvulsive therapy, electric currents are passed through your brain chemistry to help your neurotransmitters work better.
-Typically, you won’t have this therapy unless antidepressant medications such as selective serotonin reuptake inhibitors aren’t working, or you can’t take them for other health reasons.
+Typically, you won’t have this therapy unless antidepressant medications such as selective serotonin reuptake inhibitors aren’t working or you can’t take them for other health reasons.

 Let’s walk through the sudden changes you might be experiencing due to your depressive state.